bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 Accessory manufacturers MUST follow a minimum set of steps for their accessories to be detectable by platforms such as adding their Network ID value to the [Manufacturer network ID Registry](#manufacturer-protocol-registry).

+During onboarding, a product data registry will be created that includes information such as:
+* Product Data: an 8-byte string representing a unique identifier for a product.
+See [Product Data](#product-data).
+* Disablement Instructions: information on how a user can disable the tracker.
+* Identifier Look-up Over Bluetooth Instructions: visual depictions for enabling identifier look-up over Bluetooth LE.
+* Identifier Look-up: a method for the obfuscated owner information to be retrieved.
+* Product Name: a string representing the product name associated with the Product Data string.

 Additional details will follow in 2024 to specify formats for disablement instructions and product images.

 ## Network providers